 The new rule is that you can now include actual indirect costs according to your usual cost accounting practice.
 This means also that you can no longer apply the 25% flat rate for indirect costs on top of your unit costs anymore.
 Depending on your usual calculations, these goods or services will have different eligible unit costs for Horizon 2020 and Horizon Europe, respectively.

 Personnel costs calculation in Horizon Europe

 Costs for employees (or equivalent), seconded personnel and the formerly so-called in-house consultants are calculated in a different way under Horizon Europe, and documented slightly differently, too.
-No longer will calculations per last closed financial year be used.
+Cost calculation in Horizon Europe will not anymore be per last closed financial year.
 Instead, the calendar year will be implemented.
 Hourly rates will no longer operate.
 Now, daily rates will apply.
 If you have people working on both Horizon 2020 and Horizon Europe actions, this means that you have to calculate personnel costs differently, resulting in different eligible costs to be claimed to the EU.

 The Grant Agreement uses a fixed number of 215 as eligible days of work per year.
 You cannot charge more days per person, but you can deduct the number of days the person has spent on parental leave or adjust to a pro-rata when on part-time.